eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   |DataWriters| and |DataReaders|.

 - Discovery Server DomainParticipants may be *clients* or *servers*.
-  The only difference between them is on how they handle discovery traffic.
+  The only difference between them is how they handle discovery traffic.
   The user traffic, that is, the traffic among the DataWriters and DataReaders they create, is role-independent.

 - All *server* and *client* discovery information will be shared with linked *clients*.